 Description: This parameter specifies the interval over which the pulses specified in the pulse count should be issued, or, if the pulse count is 0 or not present, the interval between pulses, in milliseconds.
 For a specified non-zero pulse count, it represents the time over which the pulses should occur.
 It is up to the MG to perform the appropriate calculations to determine the pulse interval.
 For a zero or unspecified pulse count, it represents the time that should elapse between the leading edge of a pulse and the leading edge of the succeeding pulse.
 There is no default value for this parameter, and the MGC should always provide a positive non-zero value.

 Type: Integer

 Optional: No

 Possible values: 1 or more milliseconds

-Default: 1
+Default: None

 …

 6.3.2.1.1 Burst Pulse Count

 Parameter name: Burst Pulse Count

 Parameter ID: bpc (0x0001)